immutant/immutant/docs/guides/web.md

 (stop everything)
 ```

-Alternatively, you could stop only the `ola` app like so:
+Alternatively, you could stop only the `hola` app like so:

 ```clojure
 (stop {:path "/" :port 8081})
 ```

 You could even omit `:path` since "/" is the default.
-And because ola
+And because
-was the only app running on the web server listening on port 8081, it
+`hola` was the only app running on the web server listening on port
-will be shutdown automatically.
+8081, it will be shutdown automatically.

 ## Virtual Hosts